5355-ROStig/DAT295-av/src/mapdata/maps/README.md

  - `road_graph.xml`: A GraphML graph of the road network
  - `map_image.png`: A top-down perspective view of the map.
 Black pixels denote offroad/blocked, white pixels are the road, etc. See the ROS wiki about occupancy grids as well.

+## Measured points
+Note the direction.
+The windows in EG5355 is what we call east.